Frequently Asked Questions

 I have applied to study away for the fall semester; how do I notify you of this?

-Students who submit an application to study abroad for Fall 2013 or the entire year should participate in house/room draw.
+Students who submit an application to study abroad for fall semester or the entire year should participate in house/room draw.
 Housing assignments for students who are studying abroad will be canceled once we receive confirmation from the Registrar's Office that student's leave status has been approved and accepted.
 This will occur in late April.
 We will also contact all students planning to go abroad to gain confirmation directly from the student as well.

 Living Off Campus